 The Mammut Lithia Speed 15 is made with 70D ripstop nylon.
 It comes in one size only and has a 17-inch torso length.
 Note that this pack felt small on our 5'6" tester (19-inch torso length), so if you're that size or larger, you might want to consider the men's version of this pack, the Mammut Lithium Speed, which has an 18-inch torso length.

 Overall, the Lithia Speed 15 did not score as high as some of the other models in this review.
 That's because it scored poorly for comfort when packed to the gills, and we consider that a highly relevant metric when picking hiking gear.
-However, there were still a lot of useful features about this pack, most noticeably how lightweight it was, and the case can be made that a lighter load will be more comfortable in the long run.
+However, there are still a lot of useful features about this pack, most noticeably how lightweight it is, and the case can be made that a lighter load will be more comfortable in the long run.
 If you don't need a lot of gear on your day hikes, don't carry much weight, or like for everything you own to be ultra-lightweight, the Lithia is a great option.

 We had to give this pack one of the lowest scores for comfort.
 Sure, it feels great with nothing in it, but when you load up 2-3 liters of water, a day's worth of food and snacks, layers, etc., we quickly noticed the lack of padding on the shoulder straps and hipbelt.